envoyproxy/nighthawk/benchmarks/README.md

 - run the nighthawk tools via docker
 - offer stock tests, but also allow scaffolding consumer-specific tests

-## Example: scavaging a selection of stock tests.
+## Example: Docker based execution, scavaging benchmark/

 This scripts shows how to use the benchmarking suite.
 It will run a selection of an example [benchmarks](test_benchmark.py)